ATinyFish3/ATinyFish3.github.io/files/CURRICULUM-VITAE.md

 ## Extra-Curricular

-During summer 2022 participated in an 8 week cyber security training course, as part of this I completed a project that setup a proxy server using a Raspberry Pi as well as a team programming project using Python where I acted as project manager.
-In July 2018 I climbed Mt.
+During summer 2022, participated in an 8-week cyber security training course.
+As part of this I completed a project that set up a proxy server using a Raspberry Pi as well as a team programming project using Python where I acted as Project Manager.
+I have taken part in an 8-week long discussion and reading group about artificial general intelligence and AI safety as part of the university’s Effective Altruism Society.
+In July 2018 I climbed Morocco’s Mt.
 Toubkal as part of a World Challenge expedition which also involved organising events to raise money for the expedition; all done as part of a team.
-At university I was part of the Radio Society and created numerous radio shows.
+At university I was part of the Radio Society, creating and presenting numerous radio shows.
 Also at university I competed weekly with the Overwatch E-Sports team against other universities.